J.P. Crawford Player Props: Mariners vs. Giants

 J.P.
 Crawford At The Plate

-- Among qualifying batters in MLB action, he ranks 99th in batting average, 27th in on-base percentage, and 120th in slugging.
+- He ranks 98th in batting average, 30th in on base percentage, and 123rd in slugging among the qualified hitters in MLB action.

-- In 59.2% of his 76 games this season, Crawford has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Crawford is batting .316 with one homer during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.